DETAILED ACTION

 Claims 7-12 are rejected under 35 U.S.C.
 103 as being unpatentable over Sun et al. (U.S. Publication US 2018/0279303 A1) in view of Ahmadi.

 With respect to claim 7, Sun et al. discloses a user equipment (UE) for wireless communication, comprising: a one or more memories; and one or more processors, coupled to the one or more memories, the one or more processors individually or collectively configured to cause the UE to perform a method (See paragraphs 112-113 and Figure 7 of Sun et al. for reference to a scheduled entity that may be a user equipment and comprises a memory and processor coupled to the memory used to implement to processes of the UE).
-Sun et al. also discloses receiving a configuration for multiplexing communications of the first radio access technology (RAT) and communications of the second RAT in a shared frequency division duplexing (FDD) spectrum (See paragraph 55, paragraph 69, and paragraph 151 of Sun et al. for reference to a scheduling entity transmitting subframe structure information including the configuration of the current subframe to a set of one or more scheduled entities, and for reference to the scheduling entity allocating resources for communication among devices including scheduling, assigning, reconfiguring, and release resources for one of more scheduled entities, wherein the scheduled resources may include carriers shared between NR RAT slots and legacy RAT subframes utilizing FDD).
+Sun et al. also discloses receiving, on a resource of a first radio access technology (RAT) or a resource of a second RAT, a configuration for multiplexing communications of the first radio access technology (RAT) and communications of the second RAT in a shared frequency division duplexing (FDD) spectrum (See paragraph 55, paragraph 69, paragraph 89, paragraph 147-151, and Figures 2 and 14 of Sun et al. for reference to receiving from a scheduling entity, that may be a base station of a NR RAT or LTE RAT, subframe structure information from multiplexing communications of the NR RAT and the LTE RAT and including the configuration of the current subframe to a set of one or more scheduled entities, wherein the configuration is received within a SIB of the base station scheduling entity that comprises a resource of the RAT corresponding to the base station, and for reference to the scheduling entity allocating resources for communication among devices including scheduling, assigning, reconfiguring, and release resources for one of more scheduled entities, wherein the scheduled resources may include carriers shared between NR RAT slots and legacy RAT subframes utilizing FDD).
 Sun et al. further discloses transmitting an uplink (UL) channel of a first radio access technology (RAT) in a first set of radio resources mapped via frequency multiplexing to a downlink (DL) carrier for a second RAT, wherein the DL carrier for the second RAT is used for DL reception of the second RAT in frequency division duplex (FDD) operation; and receiving a DL channel of the first RAT in a second set of radio resources mapped to the DL carrier for the second RAT (See paragraphs 69-73, paragraphs 136-140, and Figures 5 and 12 of Sun et al. for reference to embodiments wherein the UE operates in a NT RAT, which is a first RAT, to communicate both UL and DL bursts in resources within subframes of a FDD LTE radio frame, which is a radio frame mapped for a second RAT, used for DL communication of MBSFN transmission, including an embodiment wherein the NR RAT UL carrier is transmitted in radio resources mapped via frequency multiplexing, i.e. by dividing a carrier into a first bandwidth 1206a and a second bandwidth 1206b, to the LTE RAT).
 Although Sun et al. does describe some embodiments wherein a guard period or guard interval is used between UL and DL bursts (See paragraph 64, paragraph 66, and Figures 3-4 of Sun et al.), Sun et al. does not specifically disclose wherein the first set of radio resources are separated from the second set of radio resources by a guard band.
 However, Ahmadi, in the field of communications, discloses a spectrum sharing arrangement between multiple RATs (See paragraphs 41-42 and Figures 1-2 of Ahmadi), wherein a guard band may be necessary to provide frequency separation between downlink and uplink bands of an eNodeB of a RAT in order to prevent interference between the downlink and uplink bands (See paragraph 80 of Ahmadi).
 Thus, it would have been obvious for one of ordinary skill in the art at the time of effective filing, when presented with the work of Ahmadi, to combine using a guard band between downlink and uplink bands of a RAT, as suggested by Ahmadi, within the system and method of Sun et al., with the motivation being to prevent interference between the downlink and uplink bands by providing sufficient frequency separation between the bands.

 With respect to claim 8, Sun et al. discloses wherein the one or more processors are configured to receive the configuration, via system information, DL control information, a medium access control (MAC) control element (CE), or a radio resource control message (See paragraphs 151-152 of Sun et al. for reference to a scheduling entity, i.e. a base station, transmitting subframe structure information including the configuration of the current subframe to a scheduled entity, i.e. a UE, using a system information block).
 Sun et al. also discloses wherein the first RAT is operating in half-duplex FDD (HD- FDD), full-duplex FDD (FD-FDD), time division duplex (TDD), subband FDD, in-band full duplex, or a combination thereof, and wherein the second RAT is operating in HD- FDD, FD-FDD, subband FDD, or a combination thereof (See paragraphs 69-73 of Sun et al. for reference to the carrier utilized for both LTE and NR may be a TDD carrier or an FDD carrier, such that both the first NR RAT and the second LTE RAT may operate according to TDD or FDD).